So, you’re back from abroad. Now what?

 Want to share your experience with others?
 Submit a program evaluation and share it with us.
 Your comments provide an important resource for prospective study abroad students as they search for a program.

-Consider becoming a Study Abroad Student Ambassador, a peer leader/advisor for all returned students.
-They help lead events, workshops and informal gatherings, as well as help connect returned students.
+Apply to become a Study Abroad Student Ambassador!
+Ambassadors are peer leaders and help lead events, workshops and informal gatherings, and connect returned students.
 Your program may also offer an ambassador program.

 Study Abroad is always willing to work with students who wish to get involved, including tabling, handing out fliers, speaking at info sessions or simply submitting your contact information to be given to prospective students.